poojajat/RestroTable/README.md

 ## Used By
 This project is used by:

-- Customers of restaurants.
+- Customers of a restaurant.
-- Cook works in restaurants.
+- Cook works in the restaurant.
 - Manager for updating menu.

 ## Author